Promotion (song): Release and reception

 On August 3, 2024, ¥$ released their second studio album Vultures 2 independently through YZY, including "Promotion" as its sixth track.
 The song was met with generally negative reviews from music critics, who often criticized its production and lyrics.
 Writing for Slant Magazine, Paul Attard felt that West is not bothered with the song and called it "too-cutesy."
 Gabriel Bras Nevares of HotNewHipHop was highly critical of the production, seeing the synth tones and drums as among the most generic work of 2024.
 Complexs Peter A. Berry criticized Future's chorus, writing that it "sounds like an indistinct beginning of a Future verse."
 He was also unfavorable towards West's verses, comparing their lyrics to "reading off cliff notes about how to be a jerk rather than convincingly playing the role of one."
 In a positive review at Billboard, Michael Saponara wrote that the song features West's strongest performance on the album as he utilizes his "Midas touch", also praising Future's appearance.

+Credits and personnel

+Credits adapted from Spotify and Tidal.